isaac1216/PrivTI/README.md

-# PrivTI: An Efficient End-to-End Privacy-Preserving Inference Framework
+# PrivTI: Efficient End-to-End Privacy-Preserving Inference for Transformer-based Models in MLaaS

 This repo contains the source code for the PrivTI implemented in C++.
 The code has been developed and tested with Ubuntu 22.04.